German forces encircled the channel ports

 McCullagh died on the 4 November when he was struck by a car during the

 wartime blackout at Harlow, Essex, less than six months after his evacuation from Calais.

-For some British subjects like the Massart family from Belgium their position was complicated by the Belgium father being unable to leave for England with his English wife and their children.
-They thought it would be easier to get to England from France and they turned up on the doorstep of Jack Hartshorn's big house, known as the "Chateau Tourneur", at 95 Rue de Vic on Saturday the 18 May:
+Back to events in Calais where the harbour city was crowded with refugees from Belgium trying to escape to England.
+Josef Massart was Belgium and unable to leave for England with his English wife Lillian May and their children, Loline and Raymond Massart.
+They thought it would be easier from Calais and they turned up on the doorstep of Jack Hartshorn's big house, known as the "Chateau Tourneur", at 95 Rue de Vic on Saturday the 18 May:

 arrived at Calais at 8 a.m.
 We deposited our luggage at a local café in